atc-net/atc-docs/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] My PR includes changes that are:
     - [ ] Fixes (bug fixes) to existing functionality.
 No new features or breaking changes included.
     - [ ] New minor features.
 No breaking changes included.
-    - [ ] Braking changes.
+    - [ ] Breaking changes.
 Might also include additions.
-- [ ] I have updated the verison in `version.json` to SEMVER rules according changes my PR includes (if necessary).
+- [ ] I have updated the version in `version.json` to SEMVER rules according changes my PR includes (if necessary).
 - [ ] I have added, updated or removed tests to according to my changes.
   - [ ] All tests passed.